carissaeats/carissaeats.github.io/_posts/2020-12-09-irvins-bopomofo.md

   </div>
 </div>

-Their food and drink celebrate the identity many Asian-Americans struggle with their whole lives; being too Asian to do or be x, y, or z, but not Asian enough to feel fully accepted by family members “in the motherland”.
-Dishes, like mapo tofu tater tots, combine the foods you ate at home with the ones in your school cafeteria.
-Homemade lunches were “too exotic” (what the heck does that even mean?!), yet you craved those flavors when you no longer brought them to school in fear of being made fun of.
+Their food and drink celebrate the identity many Asian-Americans struggle with their whole lives: being too Asian to do or be x, y, or z, but not Asian enough to feel fully accepted by family members “in the motherland”.
+Dishes, like mapo tofu tater tots, combine the foods you ate at home with the ones from your school cafeteria.
+Homemade lunches were “too exotic” or "smelly", yet you craved those flavors when you no longer brought them to school in fear of being made fun of.
 You start to get used to the chicken fingers and fries at school, and heck, you even start to like them.
 And that’s okay!
 BOPOMOFO embraces that and lets you know you’re not alone when you’re in their company.
 I’ve never eaten there, but Antonia goes to college very close by, and she got the opportunity to meet Phil, BOPOMOFO’s co-owner that you may recognize from [Wong Fu Productions](https://www.youtube.com/user/WongFuProductions){:class="nounderline" target="_blank"}, a true pioneer in Asian-American media.
 Antonia raves about their food, and I trust her taste.
 BOPOMOFO has become integral to the San Gabriel Valley (the 626 and beyond) community, and they’re aware of the platform they have and are using it for good.

 So, they’ve partnered with IRVINS as one of the limited distributors of the Salted Egg Salmon Fish Skins!
 The fish skins are extremely popular in Southeast Asia, but the salmon fish skin was created specifically for American and Canadian taste buds.